ckormanyos/e_float-2021/README.md

 on how to deal with big floating-point realizations within the context of modern C++.

-The `e_float` project itself is derived from an earlier work named [`mp_cpp`](https://github.com/ckormanyos/mp_cpp).
+The e_float project itself and `e_float-2021` are, in fact, derived from an earlier work named [`mp_cpp`](https://github.com/ckormanyos/mp_cpp).
 `mp_cpp` was created in the 1990s and its source code has been preserved.
 At the time of its creation,